-- Agenda information such: as Departmental Reports, Accreditation and Licensure Reporting, Internal Audit Report, Review of Policies and Procedures, and more.
+- Agenda information such: as Departmental Reports, Accreditation, and Licensure Reporting, Internal Audit Reports, Review of Policies and Procedures, and more.

 - Next Meeting allows you to schedule your next meeting.

-Have additional questions or want help setting up Corporate Compliance Committee meeting?
+Have additional questions or want help setting up a Corporate Compliance Committee meeting?

 If you have any questions about any of our compliance committee meeting suggestions, please do not hesitate to contact us by email: firstname.lastname@example.org or by phone: 855-427-0427.